imadarai/incremental-search/README.md

 # incremental-search
-This was a day project to develop an incremental search field that alows users to find one of the coutnries that exixt on earch.
+This was a day project to develop an incremental search field that alows users to find one of the coutnries that exist on earch.

 ## Tech Stack
  * Javascript